BobCochran/rj_web/README.md

 ## Versioning

+Versions ending in an odd number are development versions.
 ## Authors

 * **Bob Cochran** - *Initial work* - [BobCochran](https://github.com/BobCochran)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/rj_web/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the "Unlicense" [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments